rztprog/outlook-web-plus/README.md

 - Notification when a new version is available.
 - Two large buttons for direct access to Outlook or the calendar.
 - Languages support (English, French, German, Spanish, Russian).
-- Autohide first email AD (Please use uBlock Origin for better performance)
+- Autohide first email AD (Please use [uBlock Origin](https://github.com/gorhill/uBlock) extension for better performance)

 <br />